School of Politics and International Relations

 Biography

 The first is about the growing backlash against modern technology and the ideologies that motivate it.
 His book on the Unabomber and anti-technology radicalism will be published by Cornell University Press in 2026, and he has published related articles in the American Political Science Review and the Journal of Political Ideologies.
-Sean is currently working on articles about Jacques Ellul's political thought, sabotage, and the problem of hypocrisy in radical critiques of technology.
+Sean is currently working on articles about Jacques Ellul's political thought and the problem of hypocrisy in radical critiques of technology.

 The second strand of Sean's work is about Thomas Hobbes's political thought and theories of personhood.
 His book, Leviathan on a Leash: A Theory of State Responsibility, was published by Princeton University Press in 2020, and he has published related articles in the European Journal of Political Theory, the European Journal of International Relations, International Theory, and the Journal of Political Philosophy.
-His forthcoming article in the American Political Science Review, "Ecological Personhood: A Bridging Approach" (with Mónica Brito Vieira) uses Hobbes to theorize ascriptions of personhood to natural entities, such as rivers, mountains, and forests.
+His recently published article in the American Political Science Review, "Ecological Personhood: A Bridging Approach" (with Mónica Brito Vieira) uses Hobbes to theorize ascriptions of personhood to natural entities, such as rivers, mountains, and forests.

 Expertise Summary